kreutix/run-litd/README.md

 ## Litd Setup

 This step installs and runs litd.
-GoLang and NodeJS are installed, the repo is cloned and litd is built, a lit.conf file is generated, an LND wallet is created, the password saved, and the config set to auto unlock at startup, a systemd .service file is created, and litd is started!
+When installing from source GoLang and NodeJS are installed, the repo is cloned and litd is built.
+When installing from binary the appropriate files are downloaded, a lit.conf file is generated, an LND wallet is created, the password saved, and the config set to auto unlock at startup, a systemd .service file is created, and litd is started!

+Litd installation is helped with this repo in a number of ways.
+You can follow along with the setup  checklist files, the install from source checklist is here [/checklists/litd-setup-checklist.txt](https://github.com/HannahMR/run-litd/blob/main/checklists/litd-setup-checklist.txt) and the install from binary checklist is here [/checklists/litd-setup-binary-checklist.txt](https://github.com/HannahMR/run-litd/blob/main/checklists/litd-setup-binary-checklist.txt)

-This step can be done by following along with the checklist file found at [/checklists/litd-setup-checklist.txt](https://github.com/HannahMR/run-litd/blob/main/checklists/litd-setup-checklist.txt) or by running the setup bash scripts at [/scripts/litd_setup.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup.sh), [/scripts/litd_setup2.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup2.sh) and [/scripts/litd_setup3.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup3.sh)
+Bash scripts can also be used to install either from source or from binary.
+To install from source run the setup bash scripts at [/scripts/litd_setup.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup.sh), [/scripts/litd_setup2.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup2.sh) and [/scripts/litd_setup3.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup3.sh)

+To install a binary run the setup bash scripts at [/scripts/litd_setup_binary.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup_binary.sh) and [/scripts/litd_setup3.sh](https://github.com/HannahMR/run-litd/blob/main/scripts/litd_setup3.sh)

 ### Litd Setup Helper Script

-This script runs checks to see what's been done as it goes, and so should be safe to run multiple times in case any run has been interupted.
+These scripts run checks to see what's been done as they go, and so should be safe to run multiple times in case any run has been interupted.

-There are three scripts to be run here, litd_setup.sh, litd_setup2.sh and then litd_setup3.sh.
+If you are installing from source there are three scripts to be run here, litd_setup.sh, litd_setup2.sh and then litd_setup3.sh.
 You'll need to run the first script and then end the current bash session and start a new one before running the second.
 You will need to walk through the wallet creation process after running script two and before script three.

+If you are installing the binary there are two script to be run here, litd_setup_binary.sh and litd_setup3.sh.
+After running the litd_setup_binary.sh script you will need to walk through the wallet creation process before running litd_setup3.sh.

 Don't forget to make them executable before trying to run them.